-2. When the check is complete for the selected device or devices, close the Check Software dialog box.
+2. When the check is complete, close the Check Software dialog box.

-An updated list of all currently installed software is displayed in the Software Deployment | Devices | Installed Software list view.
+An updated list of all currently installed software is displayed in the Software Deployment | Devices I Installed Software list view.
 If software is a SiteConfig managed software package, information is displayed in the Managed Package and Deployment Group columns.